KQM-git/TCL/docs/evidence/equipment/weapons.md

   * 1st wave: 161
   * 2nd wave: 183 with reduced Hydro Res
 * Same Xingqiu with base Lion's Roar and 635 total attack.
-  * 1st wave: 186 damage on electro-afflicted enemy
+  * 1st wave: 186 damage on Electro-afflicted enemy
-  * 2nd wave: 211 damage on electro-afflicted enemy with reduced Hydro Res
+  * 2nd wave: 211 damage on Electro-afflicted enemy with reduced Hydro Res

 **Significance:**
 Equipping support characters with Lion's Roar/Dragon's Bane/Rainslasher that deal damage even when off screen is a viable choice to increase damage output.
-For example, XingQiu in an electro \(Keqing\) or pyro \(Diluc\) focused team.
+For example, XingQiu in an Electro \(Keqing\) or Pyro \(Diluc\) focused team.

 ### Weapons with Bane Passive Applies to Amplifying Reactions, but not Transformative Ones